Adnanghanchi/Odoo-Payment-Provider/README.rst

 Follow these steps to configure the payment provider in Odoo:

 1. **Merchant ID and Secret Key:**
-   - Obtain your Merchant ID and Secret Key from the Sadad panel.
+   - Obtain your Merchant ID and Secret Key from the custom panel.

 2. **Web Checkout Overview:**
    - **Web Checkout 2.1:** Customers fill in details and place orders on your website's checkout page.